Jump right in:

 Major Releases: Super Mario World 2: Yoshi’s Island, Super Mario RPG, Nintendo 64, Super Mario 64, Wave Race 64, Mario Kart 64, Star Fox 64, 1080° Snowboarding, Game Boy Color, The Legend of Zelda: Ocarina of Time, Super Smash Bros.

 There’s quite a few interviews about the Nintendo 64 and its capabilities, and he seems quite excited to be using polygons.
-Getting used to the analog stick is a frequent topic and he brings up the 4 controller ports quite often.
+Getting used to the analog stick is a frequent topic and he brings up the four controller ports quite often.
 At one point he says he is working on 10 Nintendo 64 games.
 After talking up the potential of the 64DD being able to write data it is abandoned quickly and many games he mentions never come out.

 It wasn’t brand new but there’s a lot of questions about the Super FX chip in 1995 and 1996.